murtazablt/student-management-app/README.md

 ## Want to jump into documentation?
 Check GithubWiki pages!

-## How to install in local machine?
+## How to install and run in local machine?
  Step one: `npm install` \
  Step two: `npm run start` \
 Runs the app in the development mode.\